DustinWatts/ESP32_TFT_Combiner/README.md

 All other pins are not used by the ESP32 TFT Combiner and can be used freely.

+## Shared Project on EasyEDA ##

+The reason there are no design files for this board, is because I designed it in EasyEDA.
+To modify this design visit the shared project here: https://oshwlab.com/DustinWatts/ftd-plugin-board

 ## Support Me

 If you like what I am doing, there are a number of ways you can support me.